msfa12th/heartsense/README.md

 2. Trained models initially had very low accuracy (65%) when all the features were used.
 Hyperparamteter tuning did not much affect the score.
 Finally, based off of statistical analysis and correlation matrix, dimensional space of the features was narrowed that significantly increased the model score.
 3. Though we could pull data from PostgreSQL database on Tableau Desktop (using student license), it wasn't possible to publish the visualization dashboard to a webpage.
 Hence Tableau Public was used for visualization using csv(s) imported from the database (as it didn't let direct database connectivity).
 4. To view the embedded tableau dashboard on the html page as a whole, a specific dimension (min: 800px x 2260px and max: 1520x x 2660) had to be used.
+5. App integration with neural network model was challenging.
+We had issues with compatibility of newer versions of tensor flow and keras.
+Had to uninstall and reinstall older version to get this to load the model.
+Other tensor flow library issues, ultimately prevented us calling the NN model via the flask app.
+We were planning to use the NN model to show % risk (probability), versus the YES/NO output of the SVC model.